Religion in Nazi Germany: Relationship between religion and fascism

 Stanley Payne, a scholar of fascism, notes that fundamental to fascism was the foundation of a purely materialistic "civic religion" that would "displace preceding structures of belief and relegate supernatural religion to a secondary role, or relegate it to none at all", and "though there were specific examples of religious or would-be 'Christian fascists,' fascism presupposed a post-Christian, post-religious, secular, and immanent frame of reference."
 One theory is that religion and fascism could never have a lasting connection because both are a "holistic Weltanschauung" claiming the whole of the person.
 Along these lines, Yale political scientist Juan Linz and others have noted that secularization had created a void which could be filled by another total ideology, making secular totalitarianism possible, and Roger Griffin has characterized fascism as a type of anti-religious political religion.

 However, Robert Paxton finds that "Fascists often cursed ... materialist secularism" and he adds that the circumstances of past fascisms do not mean that future fascisms can not "build upon a religion in place of a nation, or serve as the expression of national identity.
 Even in Europe, religion-based fascisms were not unknown: the Falange Española, the Belgian Rexism, the Finnish Lapua Movement, and the Romanian Legion of the Archangel Michael are all good examples".
 Separately, Richard L. Rubenstein maintains that the religious dimensions of the Holocaust and Nazi fascism were decidedly unique.
+A sample of Holocaust perpetrators found that 54% belonged to Protestant families.

 Messianic aspects of Nazism

-A significant amount of literature about the potential religious aspects of Nazism has been published.
-Wilfried Daim suggests that Hitler and the Nazi leadership planned to replace Christianity in Germany with a new religion in which Hitler would be considered the messiah.
-In his book on the connection between Lanz von Liebenfels and Hitler, Daim published a reprint of an alleged document of a session on "the unconditional abolishment of all religious commitments (Religionsbekenntnisse) after the final victory (Endsieg) ... with a simultaneous proclamation of Adolf Hitler as the new messiah."
-This session report came from a private collection.
+A substantial body of scholarly literature has examined the potential religious dimensions of Nazism and Adolf Hitler’s ideological worldview.
+Historian Wilfried Daim argued that elements within the Nazi leadership envisioned a postwar transformation of Germany’s religious landscape, potentially replacing traditional Christianity with a new ideological belief system centered on Adolf Hitler.
+In Der Mann, der Hitler die Ideen gab (1994), Daim reproduced what he described as a document referring to the “unconditional abolishment of all religious commitments (Religionsbekenntnisse) after the final victory (Endsieg)” and the simultaneous proclamation of Hitler as a new messianic figure.

+The alleged session report cited by Daim reportedly originated from a private collection, and its provenance and authority remain matters of scholarly discussion.
+More broadly, historians such as Nicholas Goodrick-Clarke have explored the relationship between völkisch ideology, occult influences, and certain strands of Nazi thought, while emphasizing the complexity and diversity of religious attitudes within the Nazi movement.

+Scholars generally caution that interpretations of Nazism as a fully developed alternative religion or as a coherent plan to formally replace Christianity remain debated within the historiography.